strapdata/elassandra/docs/elassandra/source/operations.rst

 Token Ranges Query Cache
 ........................

 Token ranges filter depends on the node or vnodes configuration, are quite stable and shared for all keyspaces having the same replication factor.
-These filters only change when the datacenter topology changes, for example when a node is temporary down or when a node is added to the datacenter.
+These filters only change when the datacenter topology changes, for example when a node is temporarily down or when a node is added to the datacenter.
-So, Elassandra use a cache to keep these queries, a conjunction of Lucene `NumericRangeQuery <https://lucene.apache.org/core/5_2_1/core/org/apache/lucene/search/NumericRangeQuery.html>`_ often reused for every search requests.
+So, Elassandra uses a cache to keep these queries, a conjunction of Lucene `NumericRangeQuery <https://lucene.apache.org/core/5_2_1/core/org/apache/lucene/search/NumericRangeQuery.html>`_ often reused for every search requests.

 As a classic caching strategy, the ``token_ranges_query_expire`` controls the expiration time of useless token ranges filter queries into memory.
 The default is 5 minutes.

 Token Ranges Bitset Cache
 .........................

-When enabled, the token ranges bitset cache keeps into memory the results of the token range filter for each Lucene segment.
-This in-memory bitset, acting as the liveDocs Lucene thumbstones mechanism, is then reused for subsequent Lucene search queries.
+When enabled, the token ranges bitset cache keeps in memory the results of the token range filter for each Lucene segment.
+This in-memory bitset, acting as the liveDocs Lucene tombstones mechanism, is then reused for subsequent Lucene search queries.
-For each Lucene segment, this document bitset is updated when the Lucene thumbstones count increase (it's a bitwise AND between the actual Lucene thumbstones and the token range filter result), or removed if the corresponding token ranges query is removed because unused from the token range query cache.
+For each Lucene segment, this document bitset is updated when the Lucene tombstones count increases (it's a bitwise AND between the actual Lucene thumbstones and the token range filter result), or removed if the corresponding token ranges query is removed because unused from the token range query cache.

 You can enable the token range bitset cache at index level by setting ``index.token_ranges_bitset_cache`` to *true* (Default is *false*), or configure the its default value for newly created indices at cluster or system levels.